dannynelson/guitar-quest/README.md

 - password reset email
 - subscription checkout
 - flow of upgrading
-- breadcrumbs on piece page
+x breadcrumbs on piece page
-- use back button for navigating through pieces
+x use back button for navigating through pieces x pieces_by_level/:level x pieces/:pieceId
-  - pieces_by_level/:level
-  - pieces/:pieceId
 - be able to buy a lesson from a teacher x how does user enter credit card info if they are still a temp user
 - lessons checkout (and use credits)
 - 0 index levels (so that level name matches what we see)
 - ghost item in piece history
 - get rid of all pre save hooks that only execute under certain conditions
-- relax password requirements, validate on client and add helper text
-- stack level and points, and add more padding
+- link to submitted video should actually allow you to see the submitted video on the webiste
+- move everything into domains
+- returning to confirm email after you have already confirmed should redirect you if you are logged in, or user already exists
+- submit initial video quest didn't pass
+- still a delay in updating points when return to home page...

 Eventually Features
 - clean up dependencies that should really be dev dependencies